Left: This is the view of the courtyard upon exiting the conference room.

 As wonderful as this moment was in the lobby of the Maoming Building, we had to break the spell for a moment while we RUSHED to the notary's office which was about to close.
 We literally threw our luggage into our room and headed to the office which was a quick walk across and down the street.

 While at the notary, we went over the paperwork and looked for any errors in our names or dates of birth, etc. We had a lot of fun with Elizabeth during this time.
-It was our first time to interact with her and she was a total ham!!
-She was wonderful!!
+It was our first time to interact with Elizabeth.
+She was all smiles as she toddled from person to person.
+It was so wonderful!!
 It was *really* hard to concentrate on the paperwork with her toddling around.

 It was so hot in the notary's office that the director kept wiping Elizabeth's sweaty head with a tissue, it was clear that she was used to hands-on dealings with the children.

 When we were done at the notary's office, about 30 minutes later, we all walked back to the hotel and flagged a taxi for our visit to the Maoming Welfare Institute.
 The director got in the front of the taxi with Elizabeth - NO CAR SEAT!!
 Elizabeth wimpered as they got in, she had clearly never been in a vehicle before.
-I snapped this photo of her beautiful profile, she held on to the little sugar-coated gel candy as a sort of comfort.
+I snapped this photo of her beautiful profile, she held on to the little sugar-coated gel candy without eating it.

 Papa heard us come back and anxiously came over to see his granddaughter.
 The door closed and there we were!
 Here in the flesh was that same little face we had stared at for so long in the referral photo.
 She was more lovely than we ever imagined.
 We sat her on the bed and gave her some stacking cups and other toys.
 Daddy, Papa, Gillian and I all gazed in wonder and bragged of her intelligence and beauty.

-After a few minutes, I left the bedside for just a moment and it happened....she looked my way and whined!!!!
-(Hmmm, kinda fond of this funny looking woman in the hat, huh?)
+After a few minutes, I left the bedside for just a moment and it happened....she looked my way and whined in my direction not liking my departure.

 After an hour or so in our room with Elizabeth, we headed to one of the hotel restaurants which was on the 15th floor and had a beautiful view of the city.
 I had french fries and an egg sandwich - it was the best food I had ever eaten!
-Elizabeth enjoyed some congee and was so attached to mommy already (or so it seemed).
+Elizabeth enjoyed some congee and preferred mom at this point.
 She was hamming it up and loved all of the attention she was getting.

 The director of MWI arrived to say good-bye to our girl, we took some photos and chatted a while.
 As she left, we extended our heartfelt thanks.
 She told us that Elizabeth was a lucky baby to have a family now...we told her that WE were the fortunate ones.

-Off to our room - we gave Elizabeth a very quick little catwash, she fell asleep in my arms sucking her thumb and rubbing her bath towel.
-The hotel had provided a crib - but, I put her in my bed!
+Off to our room - we gave Elizabeth a very quick little catwash, she fell asleep in my arms sucking her thumb while rubbing her bath towel.
+The hotel had provided a crib but I put her in my bed.
+It was hard to remove her from my side after finally having her in our arms.

-Later, I called my Mom, she cried and was so happy to hear from us.
-It was hard to describe Elizabeth's beauty, the words were hard to come by as she really had us speechless.
+Later I called my Mom in Missouri.
+She cried and was so happy to hear from us.
+It was hard to describe Elizabeth's beauty.
+The words were hard to come by as she really had us speechless.
 We were so surprised at how small she was, not the size we were expecting at all, she was wearing 12 month clothes although had such long, delicate legs and arms.

 I filmed the view from our hotel window and headed to bed...it would be a busy morning, the train was to leave at 8:00 AM.

-Below: Here we all are unloading from the taxi, Gillian is carrying Elizabeth, that is the Asst Director next to her.
+Below: Here we all are unloading from the taxi.
+Gillian our guide is carrying Elizabeth and that is the Assistant Director next to her.

 We went to a second story conference room.
 It was very cold in the room, wow, that air really worked well!
 The room was quite lovely with a large conference table.
-The room was clean and tidy, the marble floors were lovely.
-There were photos on the walls of some of the children from MWI, I recall a section which was about the special needs children.
+The room was clean and tidy and the marble floors were lovely.
+There were photos on the walls of some of the children from MWI and I recall a section which was about the special needs children.
 Something I regret is not asking more questions about MWI while we were there.
-We had some adoption paperwork to complete; further, I was so distracted by Elizabeth and all of her wonder, it was hard to get any questions asked at all.
+There was some adoption paperwork to complete and I was so distracted by Elizabeth and all of her wonder that it was hard to get any questions asked at all.

 We were told that we could not visit the areas where the children lived.
 Some parents want to do this, we did not.
 Luckily, our package we had sent in May had arrived safely, including the two disposable cameras.
 The staff kindly took pictures of the inside of MWI, including where the children lived and played.
 We had this film processed while in China and the photos are wonderful.
 We are saving them for our daughter some day.
 So, while we were unable to physically see the children's living spaces, we do have photos showing the great care these children are given.